 Have you ever worn a hat during your workout and later noticed white stains all over it?
 Well, those aren’t necessarily stains, but the dried electrolytes from your sweat!

-Electrolytes (and hydration) is an important subject for fitness enthusiasts, NASM-CPTs and Nutrition Coaches to dive deeper into.
+Electrolytes (and hydration) is an important subject to dive deeper into.
 This blog will specificially talk about foods that can replenish electrolytes naturally.

 Table of Contents

 - Should You Use Electrolyte Beverages

 - Signs of Electrolyte Imbalance